WurthElektronik/FeatherWings/ICLEDFeatherWing/README.md

 ## Software

-IC LED FeatherWing software examples can be found in the [**software folder**](https://github.com/WurthElektronik/FeatherWings/tree/ICLEDFeatherWing/ICLEDFeatherWing/software).
+IC LED FeatherWing software examples can be found in the [software folder](software).